Law Enforcement Officials Try To Warn Facebook Off Its Encryption Plans

 "If we don't take action and do something soon to address the lawful access problem, it's going to be too late.
 And we're going to lose the ability to find those kids who need to be rescued, we're going to lose the ability to find the bad guys who need to be arrested and stopped, and we're going to lose the ability to keep some of the most vulnerable people we serve safe from harm," he told the audience.
 "And we just cannot let that happen."

 The fight between federal law enforcement and Facebook stems from Zuckerberg's announcement earlier this year promising a platform focused on privacy above all.
-That includes steps to lock down the data of its 2 billion users, reduce how long that data is kept, and in the meantime prevent the company — and just about anyone else — from snooping on what people share on its services.
+That includes steps to lock down the data of its 2 billion users, reduce how long that data is kept, and, in the meantime, prevent the company — and just about anyone else — from snooping on what people share on its services.

 "Governments often make unlawful demands for data, and while we push back and fight these requests in court, there's always a risk we'll lose a case," Zuckerberg wrote, "and if the information isn't encrypted, we'd either have to turn over the data or risk our employees being arrested if we failed to comply."

 For a company that has been reeling from one scandal to another connected to its privacy policies, including allegations it misused users' personal data, the move to pad its privacy measures seems sensible from both practical and public relations perspectives.
-Privacy advocates have lauded the decision — and on Friday, they pleaded with Facebook to refuse government requests to create a "backdoor" to circumvent the company's proposed encryption.
+Privacy advocates have lauded the decision — and on Friday, they pleaded with Facebook to refuse government requests to create a back door to circumvent the company's proposed encryption.

-"We believe they have this entirely backwards: each day that platforms do not support strong end-to-end security is another day that this data can be breached, mishandled, or otherwise obtained by powerful entities or rogue actors to exploit it," said an open letter signed Friday by dozens of organizations, including the American Civil Liberties Union and Human Rights Watch.
+"We believe they have this entirely backwards: Each day that platforms do not support strong end-to-end security is another day that this data can be breached, mishandled, or otherwise obtained by powerful entities or rogue actors to exploit it," said an open letter signed Friday by dozens of organizations, including the American Civil Liberties Union and Human Rights Watch.

 "Given the remarkable reach of Facebook's messaging services," they explained, "ensuring default end-to-end security will provide a substantial boon to worldwide communications freedom, to public safety, and to democratic values, and we urge you to proceed with your plans to encrypt messaging through Facebook products and services."